input-output-hk/marlowe/response-to-audit-report.md

 - 2.1.6 Missing description of Merkleization
 - 2.1.4 Inaccurate formulation of Money preservation

 We didn't mention the merkleization in the specification document as we thought of it as an implementation detail.
 This does lessen the applicability of the Isabelle proofs to the different implementations (marlowe-cardano, purescript-marlowe, etc).
-To check that an implementation is compliant to the specification we use the `spec-test` tool, which uses property based tests to check that a custom implementation behaves equally to the Isabelle implementation.
+To check that an implementation is compliant with the specification we use the `spec-test` tool, which uses property based tests to check that a custom implementation behaves equally to the Isabelle implementation.
 Without the proper formalization, the tool can only test for the non-merkleized cases.
 In practice this gives us confidence that the merkleized interpreter works the same for non-merkleized cases.
 To test the correctness of merkleized cases, the marlowe-cardano repository has specific tests.
 The Merkleization formalization will be introduced in a future version of the specification, the initial formulation started in [PR-171](https://github.com/input-output-hk/marlowe/pull/171).

 The Money preservation theory was only taking into account the amount of assets and not the type.
 This meant that the proof wasn't considering a case were a contract could receive `20 ada`, `15 djed` and pay back `20 djed` and `15 ada`.
 We added a new MultiAssets type and refactored the Isabelle code (without modifying the interpreter) to prove that the Assets are preserved.